-AASB 101.117(a) AASB 101.117(b) Inventories are stated at the lower of cost and net realisable value.
+AASB 102.36(a) AASB 101.117(a) Inventories are stated at the lower of cost and net realisable value.
 Cost includes all expenses directly attributable to the manufacturing process as well as suitable portions of related production overheads, based on normal operating capacity.
-Costs of ordinarily interchangeable items are assigned using the first in, first out cost formula.
+Costs of ordinarily interchangeable items are assigned using the first-in first-out cost formula.
 Net realisable value is the estimated selling price in the ordinary course of business less any applicable selling expenses.